enketo/enketo-core/tutorials/00-getting-started.md

 // submit button handler for validate button
 $( '#submit' ).on( 'click', function() {
-  // clear irrelevant questions and validate form.validate()
+  // clear non-relevant questions and validate form.validate()
     .then(function (valid){
       if ( !valid ) {